Amart85/dp-090-databricks-ml/Instructions/Labs/03b-managing-models.md

 Before starting this lab, complete the **Getting Started with Azure Databricks** lab to set up your Azure Databricks environment and import the data and notebooks you require.

-## Train and Validate a Machine Learning ModelManage Models
+## Manage Models

-In this exercise, you will learn how to load and manipulate data inside the Azure Databricks environment.
+In this exercise, you will learn how to manage models.

 1. In a web browser, open your Azure Databricks workspace.